1. How is making a Will different now during the pandemic?

 4. Can we sign virtually by video conference?

-Video signing is done by what are called "counterparts", which means you and the witnesses (my wife and I) sign different copies of the same document at the same time.
-We have to watch each other live on video conference as we each sign the documents.
-The documents will be marked with a special footnote to ensure we are signing the exact same copies.
+Video signing is done by "counterparts", which means you and the witnesses (my wife and I) sign different copies of the same document at the same time and watch each other do it by video.

 5. Can I sign and then send the documents to you to witness?